volodymyrhudyma/blog/content/blog/usereducer-hook-in-react.md

 };
 ```

-Even though it looks like a lot of code, it is very easy-to-read.
+Even though it looks like a lot of code, it's very easy to read.

-We iterate through all ongoing and completed projects and display them with a button on the right side (CSS styles are removed for simplicity sake):
+We iterate through all ongoing and completed projects and display them with a button on the right (CSS styles are removed for simplicity sake):

 ![Working App](/img/screenshot-2021-01-19-at-20.49.50.png "Working App")

-The component does it job perfectly fine.
+The component does its job perfectly fine.

-But I feel like there is some room for an optimization, can you guess where?
+But I have a feeling like there is a room for optimization, can you guess where?

-In the current example, state transitions are not gathered in one place, but in separate functions instead.
+In the current example, the state transitions are not collected in one place, but in separate functions.

-While it may not be a big deal with the current code (state is not a very complex object), but it can not be handy when it is.
+While it may not be a big deal with the current code (state is not a very complex object), but it may not be handy when it is.

-Keeping all state updates in one function is always a good idea, the reducer function could have encapsulated this logic perfectly fine.
+Keeping all state updates in one function is always a good idea, the reducer function could have encapsulated that logic perfectly.

 ## Yet Another "useState" Example

-The same code could be rewritten the following way:
+The same code might be rewritten in the following way:

 ```tsx
 const App = () => {